Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback

 Rule-based systems encode design knowledge as logical constraints~\cite{moritz_formalizing_2019,chen_vizlinter_2022,mcnutt_linting_2018}.
 These formalisms can weigh competing objectives and guarantee consistent recommendations, but they struggle with design qualities that resist discrete representation.
+Accessibility~\cite{elavsky_how_2022} or rhetorical tone~\cite{prantl_untangling_2025}, for instance, are not binary properties.
 Some graphical perception findings, and in certain cases all findings from a study, cannot be expressed within existing recommendation frameworks~\cite{zeng_too_2024}.
-Accessibility~\cite{elavsky_how_2022} and rhetorical tone~\cite{prantl_untangling_2025}, for instance, are not binary properties.
-Such systems couple the definition of good design to the syntax of a particular grammar, such as Vega-Lite~\cite{satyanarayan_vegalite_2017} or Matplotlib~\cite{hunter_matplotlib_2007}.
-Extending the knowledge base requires expertise in three areas: visualization design principles, the target grammar over which these principles are formalized, and constraint languages like Answer Set Programming~\cite{gebser_multishot_asp_2019}.
-Few have expertise in all three, restricting who can contribute.
+Rule-based systems couple the definition of good design to the syntax of a particular grammar, such as Vega-Lite~\cite{satyanarayan_vegalite_2017} or Matplotlib~\cite{hunter_matplotlib_2007}.
+Even for design principles that can be formalized, extending the rule base requires expertise in three areas: the underlying visualization principle, the target grammar in which it must be encoded, and constraint languages like Answer Set Programming~\cite{gebser_multishot_asp_2019}.
+Few have expertise in all three, restricting who can contribute to the knowledge base.